libvmi/libvmi.github.io/docs/gcode-install.md

 * win\_pid Offset to EPROCESS->UniqueProcessId.

+Instructions and scripts helpful for determining these offsets for a specific guest can be found in the libvmi package.
+The tools for Linux guests are in libvmi/tools/linux-offset-finder and Windows guests are in libvmi/tools/windows-offset-finder.

 All of the offsets can be specified in either hex or decimal.
 For hex, the number should be preceded with a "0x".
 An example configuration file is shown below: